Red, Yellow, Black, or Blue. Which color is best for your product packaging?

 But how?

-*It is important to note that, although Predict is designed using over 12,000 participants’ data and over 500 million data points, it does not take into account cultural preferences of color.
+*It is important to note that, although Neurons AI is designed using over 12,000 participants’ data and over 500 million data points, it does not take into account cultural preferences of color.
 To do so, we would have to run an Explore study where we can test customers’ attention, emotion, and memory to your product during online shopping.
-We are continuously adding more data points from participants to Predict to ensure a diverse cultural and inclusive database.
+We are continuously adding more data points from participants to Neurons to ensure a diverse cultural and inclusive database.

 The study